radioopensource/dotinfo/adpolicy.md

-# General Policy on Advertising and Underw
+# General Policy on Advertising
 [PublicRadio.info](http://www.publicradio.info) strives to give users a 100% ad-free audio experience.

 The FCC, which governs publicly owned airwaves in the U.S., rules: "No public broadcast station may make its facilities available to any person for the broadcasting of any advertisement."
 We think these guidelines should apply to creators of noncommercial educational media on the internet, too.
 "Advertising" is defined (in [Section 399B of the Communications Act of 1934](https://www.fcc.gov/media/radio/nature-of-educational-broadcasting)) as: